R v Jessup 2022 BCSC 2058

 Elsa serves on the Board of Directors for the Trial Lawyers Association of British Columbia (TLABC) and sits on the Criminal Defence Committee, the Verdict Editorial Board, the Women Lawyer Retreat Committee, and the New Lawyers Committee.
 She is a member of the Criminal Defence Advocacy Society (CDAS) and the Association for Legal Aid Members (A.L.L).

-Elsa is also active in International Law.
-She was recently appointed to the Executive of the Human Rights Committee of the International Bar Association and sits on the War Crimes Committee.
+Elsa is also active in international criminal law.
+She was recently appointed as the North American Liason Officer for the War Crimes committee, and serves on the executive of the Human Rights Committee of the International Bar Association.
 She serves as a Memorials Evaluator and Judge for the International Criminal Court Moot Court Competition.
 She is also a member of the International Human Rights Institute and the International Society for Criminal Law Reform.

 Click here for Elsa’s latest publication, “Recognizing Racialization, Reforming the Law and Raising the Bar.”